Northern Virginia Family Service COVID-19 Vaccination Messaging

 As many cities and states reopen and loosen COVID-19 restrictions, people who are not fully vaccinated are at increased risk from the virus.

-One found that cases are rising in areas with low vaccination rates.
+One analysis found that cases are rising in areas with low vaccination rates.

 Groups at risk include Black and Latino communities with vaccination rates below the national average, children under 12 who aren’t eligible for vaccination, and people who haven’t received the second shot of a two-dose vaccine.